Cardinia Reservoir dam upgrade

 We reduce risks by conducting routine dam surveillance, inspections and detailed risk assessments, as part of our proactive approach to managing dams.

 The Cardinia Reservoir dam upgrade project is part of our ongoing Dam Upgrade Program to ensure continued compliance with the ANCOLD guidelines into the future.
-Under this program, we have completed upgrades to the Frankston, Tarago, Toorourrong, and Greenvale Reservoirs, and upgrade works are almost complete at Upper Yarra Reservoir.
+Under this program, we have completed upgrades to the Frankston, Tarago, Toorourrong, Upper Yarra and Greenvale Reservoirs.

 Started

-The project is in the early planning and design stage, which is anticipated to be completed in 2023.
+The project is in the detailed design stage.
+Designs are expected to be completed late 2025.

 We will also be completing flora and fauna assessments to understand what plants and animals are in the area, how they may be affected, and how they can be managed during the works.